The complexity of simplicity

 Regularly check the solution design - remind yourself what you're trying to achieve and why.

-And obvs think like a customer and an agent and their needs and ways of working.
+And obvs think like a customer and an advisor and their needs and ways of working.

 Sounds simple right?
 If we can help you with your ways of working, blending technology and people to deliver consistently great service in a simple and cost effective way then just get in touch - we'd love to have a chat with you.